In one sense, it sort of sounds like a heavy equipment operator does just one…

 Architects indicate elevations for grades on a site plan by establishing an existing reference point that should remain undisturbed during the construction process.
 This reference point is called the benchmark.
 The benchmark might be a steel stake in the ground or a sidewalk.
 All other elevations are calculated in relation to the benchmark.

 For construction workers to find this information helpful, the decimal is usually converted to inches from 1/100s of a foot.
 Subtract the elevation that is being sought from the elevation of the benchmark.
 Negative values indicate that the elevation is higher than the benchmark.
-For example, if you have a benchmark at 100 feet and the grade elevation is set at 101.50, the difference would be -1.50 which makes the elevation one-and-a-half feet above benchmark.
+For example, if you have a benchmark at 100 feet and the grade elevation is set at 101.50, the difference would be -1.50 which makes the elevation one-and-a-half feet above the benchmark.

 Heavy Equipment Training